kizniche/Mycodo/docs/Functions.md

 Often the system can be simplified if two-way regulation is not needed.
 For instance, if cooling is unnecessary, this can be removed from the system and only up-regulation can be used.

-Use the same configuration as the [Exact Temperature Regulation](Functions/#exact-temperature-regulation) example, except change *Regulate Direction* to "Raise" and do not touch the "Down Relay" section.
+Use the same configuration as the [Exact Temperature Regulation](Functions.md/#exact-temperature-regulation) example, except change *Regulate Direction* to "Raise" and do not touch the "Down Relay" section.

 ### PID Autotune

+!!! warning
-Note: This is an experimental feature.
-It is best nto used until you are familiar with the operation and tuning of a PID.
+    This is an experimental feature.
+It is best not used until you are familiar with the operation and tuning of a PID.

 The Autotune feature is useful for determining appropriate Kp, Ki, and Kd gains of a PID controller.
 The autotuner will manipulate an output and measure the response in the environment being measured by a sensor.
 It will take several cycles to determine the gains according to several rules.
 In order to use this feature, the PID controller must be properly configured, and a Noise Band and Outstep selected, then select "Start Autotune".
 The output of the autotuner will appear in the daemon log (`Config -> Mycodo Logs -> Daemon`).
 While the autotune is being performed, it is recommended to create a graph that includes the Input, Output, and PID Setpoint/Output in order to see what the PID Autotuner is doing and to notice any issues.
 If your autotune is taking a long time to complete, there may not be enough stability in the system being manipulated to calculate a reliable set of PID gains.
 This may be because there are too many disturbances to the system, or conditions are changing too rapidly to acquire consistent measurement oscillations.
 If this is the case, try modifying your system to reduce disturbances.
 Once the autotune successfully completes, disturbances may be reintroduced in order to further tune the PID controller to handle them.